timothyshull/programming_notes/design_patterns.md

 ## behavioral
 - chain of responsibility
-    - avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
-Chain the receiving objects and pass the request along the chain until an object handles it
+    - avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request
+    - chain the receiving objects and pass the request along the chain until an object handles it
 - command
-    - encapsulate a request as an object, thereby allowing for the parameterization of clients with different requests, and the queuing or logging of requests.
-It also allows for the support of undoable operations
+    - encapsulate a request as an object, thereby allowing for the parameterization of clients with different requests, and the queuing or logging of requests
+    - also allows for the support of undoable operations
 - interpreter
     - given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language
 - iterator
     - provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation
 - mediator
-    - define an object that encapsulates how a set of objects interact.
-Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it allows their interaction to vary independently
+    - define an object that encapsulates how a set of objects interact
+    - Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it allows their interaction to vary independently
 - memento
     - without violating encapsulation, capture and externalize an object's internal state allowing the object to be restored to this state later
 - observer
     - define a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically (remember push vs. pull)
 - state
-    - allow an object to alter its behavior when its internal state changes.
-The object will appear to change its class
+    - allow an object to alter its behavior when its internal state changes
+    - the object will appear to change its class
 - strategy
-    - define a family of algorithms, encapsulate each one, and make them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it
+    - define a family of algorithms, encapsulate each one, and make them interchangeable
+    - strategy lets the algorithm vary independently from clients that use it
 - template method
-    - define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure
+    - define the skeleton of an algorithm in an operation, deferring some steps to subclasses
+    - template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure
 - visitor
-    - represent an operation to be performed on the elements of an object structure.
-Visitor lets a new operation be defined without changing the classes of the elements on which it operates
+    - represent an operation to be performed on the elements of an object structure
+    - visitor lets a new operation be defined without changing the classes of the elements on which it operates

-## Concurrency patterns